projectdummy2025/simple-auth/setup_document/database_setup_tutorial.md

 ## STEP 1: BUILD AND START THE POSTGRESQL CONTAINER

-To test PostgreSQL container connectivity, you'll need to use the docker-compose.yml file that was already created in Phase 1.
+To test PostgreSQL container connectivity, you'll need to use the docker compose.yml file that was already created in Phase 1.
 The PostgreSQL service is defined with the following properties from your `.env` file:

 - Image: postgres:15-alpine
 - Port mapping: `${POSTGRES_PORT:-5432}:5432` (typically 5432)